Psychedelic drug: Interactions

 Some psychedelics are substrates of cytochrome P450 (CYP450) enzymes, for instance LSD being a substrate of CYP2D6 as well as of several other CYP450 enzymes.
 As such, CYP450 inhibitors may increase exposure to CYP450-substrate psychedelics such as LSD and thereby potentiate their effects as well as risks.
 A clinical study found that administration of LSD to people taking paroxetine, a selective serotonin reuptake inhibitor (SSRI) and strong CYP2D6 inhibitor, increased LSD exposure by about 1.5-fold.
 The combination was well-tolerated and did not modify the pleasant subjective effects or physiological effects of LSD, whereas negative effects of LSD, including "bad drug effect", anxiety, and nausea, were reduced.
 Similarly to the findings with a strong CYP2D6 inhibitor, a pharmacogenomic clinical study with LSD found that LSD levels were 75% higher in people with non-functional CYP2D6 (poor metabolizers) compared to those with functional CYP2D6.

 Serotonin syndrome can be caused by combining psychedelics with other serotonergic drugs, including certain antidepressants, opioids, psychostimulants (e.g. MDMA), serotonin 5-HT_{1} receptor agonists (e.g. triptans), herbs or supplements, and others.
+However, there is said to be no risk of serotonin syndrome when psychedelics like LSD or psilocybin are taken while on SSRIs.
+The same is not true of ayahuasca, as ayahuasca also contains harmala alkaloids which act as MAOIs and can produce life-threatening serotonin toxicity when combined with SSRIs.

 A high rate of seizures has been reported when people on lithium have taken serotonergic psychedelics.
 In an analysis of online reports, 47% of 62 accounts reported seizures when a psychedelic was taken while on lithium.
 The mechanism of this interaction is unclear.